AutoViML/featurewiz/README.md

     The mean target value for the observed feature value i.
     The mean target value (regardless of the feature value).

-**Return values**<p>
+**Return values**
-Output is always a tuple containing two objects.
-The objects in that tuple can vary:
+-   `Output`: Output is always a tuple containing two objects.
+The objects in that tuple can vary:<br>
 Let's call them out1 and out2.
 Depending on your input, out1 and out2 can be different.
 Here is how:
-    - 1. "features" and "train": It be a list (of selected features) and one dataframe (if you sent in train only)
+-   `features` and `trainm`: It be a list (of selected features) and one dataframe (if you sent in train only)
-    - `features` and `train` are the best features in your model selected and the modified dataframe with new features engineered (if any)
-    If you don't want any feature_engg, then featurewiz will return just your selected features and the dataframe.
+-   `Output`If you don't want any feature_engg, then featurewiz will return just your selected features and the dataframe.
-    - 2. "trainm" and "testm": It can be two dataframes when you send in both test and train.
-Here is how.
-    - `dataframes`: Supposed you sent in both train and test?
-In that case, you will receive two dataframes as output:
+-   `trainm` and `testm` are the modified dataframes with new features engineered (train and test)
 - 1. `trainm`: modified train dataframe is the dataframe that is modified with engineered and selected features from dataname.
 - 2. `testm`: modified test dataframe is the dataframe that is modified with engineered and selected features from test_data

 ## Maintainers